Holli Semetko: Academic positions

 From 2003 to 2013, Semetko was the Director of the Claus M. Halle Institute for Global Learning.
 At the end of her tenure as Director, then-Provost Earl Lewis wrote that the "Halle Institute's visibility, its programs and partnership, affiliated faculty and publications, have grown significantly under Dr. Semetko's creative leadership", citing the examples of her creation of an Emory-Nanjing Visiting Scholars Program and expanding various opportunities for Halle Institute scholars to conduct research abroad.
 Semetko has also been the Vice-Provost for International Affairs at Emory University, and the Director of the Office of International Affairs there.

-In 2011, Semetko was elected as a lifetime member to the Council on Foreign Relations.
-Semetko has also been a visiting scholar and a Fulbright scholar at the Indian Institutes of Technology.
+In 2011, Semetko was elected as a life member to the Council on Foreign Relations.
+Semetko has also been a visiting scholar and a Fulbright scholar at IIT-Bombay Indian Institutes of Technology.